-To better understand Irish mythology, it is beneficial to know that the folklore is divided into 4 major stages, known as the four cycles of Irish mythology.
+To better understand Irish mythology, it is beneficial to know that the folklore is divided into 4 significant stages, known as the four cycles of Irish mythology.
 Beginning with the Mythological Cycle, then the Ulster Cycle, the Fenian Cycle and lastly, the Historical Cycle.

-Etymology of the name Medb
+Etymology of the Name Medb

-Medb was born into royalty, her father was the king of Connacht before becoming the High King of Ireland.
-When this happened Maeve became the ruler of Connacht.
-It is thought that Medb would have lived from the year 50BC to 50AD
+Medb was born into royalty.
+Her father was the king of Connacht before becoming the High King of Ireland.
+When this happened, Maeve became the ruler of Connacht.
+It is thought that Medb would have lived from 50 BC to 50 AD.

-A druid foretold that one of her sons named Maine would fulfil a prophecy to defeat her greatest enemy (and former husband) King Conchobar.
-To ensure this would come true Medb renamed all of her sons Maine.
+A druid foretold that one of her sons, Maine, would fulfil a prophecy to defeat her greatest enemy and former husband, King Conchobar.
+To ensure this prophecy would come true, Medb renamed all of her sons Maine.

 Queen Medb’s Relationships

 It is thought that this may have been chronologically misplaced by monks in early Christian Ireland.
-Monks were the first people to transcribe the folklore of ancient Ireland but they often altered details to synchronise native traditions with biblical history.
+Monks were the first people to transcribe the folklore of ancient Ireland, but they often altered details to synchronise native traditions with biblical history.